EarthBound fandom

-The 1994 video game EarthBound is known for its cult following and fan community.
-Multiple video game journalists have written about the dedication of the game's fans in producing fan art and lobbying Nintendo for further releases in the series.
+The 1994 video game EarthBound, as well as its 1989 predecessor and 2006 sequel are known for their cult following and fan community.
+Multiple video game journalists have written about the dedication of the franchise's fans in producing fan art and lobbying Nintendo for further releases.
 The company has been largely unresponsive to their efforts.
 Prominent fansites include Starmen.net and EarthBound Central.
 The former was started in 1999 and became the definitive community website.
 Their members organized petitions and campaigns to bring English-localized games from the Mother series to North America.
 One such effort included a full-color, 270-page EarthBound Anthology as a demonstration of consumer demand for further releases.
 After nearly a decade, EarthBound was rereleased for the Wii U Virtual Console in 2013, whereupon it became a bestseller.

 The fandom also spun-out other enterprises.
 When Nintendo did not release a localized version of Mother 3, fans organized their own fan translation.
 The video game merchandising business Fangamer grew out of the Starmen.net community, and sells video game-related items online.
 A full-length documentary on Starmen.net and the fan community, EarthBound USA, was released in November 2023.
 While series creator Shigesato Itoi has stated that he is finished with the series, a fan-created spiritual sequel, Oddity, began development in 2010, while another, Mother 4, was announced in 2021.